andreykurenkov/andreykurenkov.github.io/writing/_posts/2018-03-03-oscar-noms-reviewed.md

 ---
 layout: post
-title: The 2018 Best Picture Nominees Ranked and Reviewed
+title: The 2018 Best Picture Nominees Ranked, Reviewed, and Reflected Upon
 category: art
 tags: [art,film]
 status: post
 type: post
 published: true
 comments: true
-excerpt: I happened to watch all of the 2018 Best Picture Nominees, and share my thoughts
+excerpt: The nominees are all great, but which are best?
+And why they are they so great?
+My take.
 extra_js: ["/writing/files/center_headlines.js"]
 ---